shakers logoaPinchOf.com logo

 Like so many of the great spices, they are harvested from evergreen trees but in the case of cinnamon and cassia, the bark is harvested rather than the fruit.
 A special knife is used to cut strips of bark.
 The outer, cork-like, layer of the bark is scraped off and the strips are left to dry.
 As they dry, they curl into the “quills” we know as cinnamon sticks.
 The finest cinnamon comes from Ceylon, the finest cassia, from Saigon.
 Most of our cassia is imported from Indonesia.
 When ground, true cinnamon takes on a tan color and cassia becomes the familiar reddish brown powder.

 One of the oldest spices known to man, cinnamon is also one of the most important.
 It can be found in nearly every cuisine from Chinese Five Spice Powder and Indian curries to Mexican hot chocolate and our own beloved cinnamon rolls.
 It became essential in the embalming process of ancient Egyptians and is mentioned frequently in the Bible.
 Cinnamon and cassia have been used medicinally throughout history, documented back to 1500 BC.
-Christopher Columbus was haunted by the fact that he never found access to cinnamon and the other valuable Oriental spices.
+Christopher Columbus was haunted by the fact that he never found access to cinnamon and the other valuable Asian spices.

 Hot Quinoa Cereal